Improving Zero-Shot Action Recognition using Human Instruction with Text Description: Related Work

 \subsection{Zero-Shot Action Recognition}

-In recent years, the emerging problem in the field of action recognition is that datasets are becoming increasingly larger.
-Researchers are beginning to apply zero-shot learning to action recognition to solve this problem, and this method is called zero-shot action recognition.
-With this method, we can recognize an action without ever seeing it, but the features of the action are needed.
-For example, we saw the video of \emph{Walking}, but we have not seen the video of \emph{Running}.
-However, we know that the motion trajectory of \emph{Running} is similar to that of \emph{Walking} and that the action speed of \emph{Running} is more than that of \emph{Walking}.
+In recent years, the emerging problem in action recognition is that datasets are becoming increasingly larger.
+Researchers are applying zero-shot learning to action recognition to solve this problem, which is called zero-shot action recognition.
+The process of recognition is shown in Figure \ref{zsar_fig}.
+With this method, we can recognize an action without seeing it; however, the features of the action are needed.
+For example, we saw the video of \emph{Walking}, but not the video of \emph{Running}.
+However, we know that the motion trajectory of \emph{Running} is similar to that of \emph{Walking}, and that the action speed of \emph{Running} is more than that of \emph{Walking}.
 Based on this information, we can recognize the action of \emph{Running} without having seen the \emph{Running} video before.

-\cite{hahn2019action2vec} optimized a video processing method by dividing a video into multiple small segments and using C3D \cite{c3d} to extract features of each segment, and then, they used long short-term memory (LSTM) \cite{LSTM} to process these segment features.
-This method makes the model better understand the relationship between the front and back content of the video. \cite{liu2019generalized} used the embedding of the action name to calculate the similarity between the seen and unseen classes.
+Action2vec \cite{hahn2019action2vec} optimized a video processing method by dividing a video into multiple small segments and using C3D \cite{c3d} to extract features of each segment.
+Then, they used long short-term memory (LSTM) \cite{LSTM} to process these segment features, which makes the model better understand the relationship between the front and back content of the video.
+Liu et al. \cite{liu2019generalized} used the embedding of the action name to calculate the similarity between the seen and unseen classes.
 They put the video into the model and calculated the probability that the video belonged to each seen class.
-Finally, according to this probability and similarity, the model was able to calculate the probability that the video belonged to each unseen class.
-Instead of transforming the video into a semantic space, the authors of \cite{kerrigan2021reformulating} transformed the video and labels to vectors and multiplied the vectors of the video and label.
+Finally, the model was able to calculate the probability that the video belonged to each unseen class.
+Instead of transforming the video into a semantic space, Kerrigan et al. \cite{kerrigan2021reformulating} transformed the video and labels to vectors and multiplied the vectors of the video and label.
 Then, they put the product into a fully connected network, and the final output represented the matching degrees between the video and labels.
-Similarly, \cite{xing2021ventral} transformed a video and labels to vectors and the vectors to a new visual-semantic joint embedding space and found the most appropriate label for the video in the new space.
+Similarly, VD-ZSAR \cite{xing2021ventral} transformed the video and labels into vectors, which in turn were transformed into a new visual-semantic joint embedding space to identify the most appropriate label for the video in the new space.